 The Newcastle and York EAC also has a central role in developing and facilitating independent research products when NICE medical technology or diagnostics guidance recommends that further research should be carried out.

-The EMU has been commissioned by NICE to produce the economic analyses and associated economic models to NICE specifications to aid the Public Health Advisory Committees in guideline development.
-In addition, the EMU will be commissioned to carry out projects to address methodological issues identified by the PHSCC.
+The EMU is commissioned by NICE to produce the economic analyses, associated economic models and cost-effectiveness reviews to aid NICE's Public Health Advisory Committees in guideline development.
+In addition, the EMU is commissioned to carry out projects to address methodological issues identified by the PHSCC.

 YHEC was commissioned to develop an approach to the assessment of the cost-effectiveness of new indicators for the Quality and Outcomes Framework (QOF).
 YHEC provided economic analysis to the NICE Indicator Advisory Committee twice yearly for new performance indicators, which were piloted and assessed by the University of Birmingham.
 This involved net benefit analysis of the impact of incentivising primary care to adopt relevant NICE recommendations across a range of diseases and conditions.